PineappleCrazy/routelog/README.md

 # Welcome to Routelog!

 This nifty program stores your routes and completion progress, allowing you to add and manage routes seamlessly.
-We currently have over 3,000 flights stored, allowing you to keep track of and achieve your flying goals
+We currently have around 4,000 flights stored, allowing you to keep track of and achieve your flying goals

 For additional programs such as **gatefinder** and **navaid info**, view below function guides